 When the Boer war was over (1902) and the dynamite factory reopened, Karl returned to South Africa.

 US passport application made in Hudson County, NJ dated 27 September 1902 claims that he arrived in the USA 5 January 1886 on the ship Moravia and had been a resident for 16 years and became a naturalized citizen of the United states on 27 Septemeber 1902 in the courts at Hudson, NJ.
 The passport application was to travel to the Transvaal with the intention of returning in 5 years.
-Address is geven as:
+Address is given as:

 209 Washington St, Jersey City, NJ